huynhkimtri/employee-polls-web-app/README.md

 5. Open your browser - navigate to http://localhost:3000 to view the application.

 ## Usage
 1. Log in using one of the existing users.
+(Ex: username: admin & password: admin)
 2. Create new polls or vote on existing ones.
 3. Navigate to the leaderboard to see your ranking.